dmx-systems/dmx-documentation/docs/user.rst

 Introduction to the web interface
 =================================

 When you first look at a blank DMX interface, there is not much there, yet.
 Here is what you see in the upper tool bar:

 * In the upper right corner there is a "Login" button.
 Log in with the username "admin" and no password.
-* In the upper left corner there is a drop-down menu called "Workspace".
+* In the upper left corner there is a drop-down menu called :ref:`"Workspace"<glossary-workspace-label>`.
 The only existing workspace is called "DMX".
 This is your general context everything you are about to do is going to be in (for the moment).
 Later you will be able to select one of all your workspaces here.
-* Next to it there is another drop-down menu called "Topicmap".
+* Next to it there is another drop-down menu called :ref:`"Topicmap"<glossary-topic-map-label>`.
 There is only one topic map, it's called "untitled".

 .. figure:: _static/upper-toolbar.jpg
     :alt: Tool bar with workspace and topic map selection